 - Don't touch, play with, or feed any animals (unless with permission, under supervision, and in a controlled environment)

-- Wear sunscreen and remember to reapply every 2 hours (you will be under equatorial sun!)
+- Wear sunscreen and remember to reapply every 2 hours

 - Bring medication is you are susceptible to seasickness

 You may be anxious to explore Ecuador and the Galapagos Islands, but don’t let that excitement distract you from your surroundings.
 Pickpocketing is common throughout Ecuador, especially in crowded cities like Quito and Guayaquil, so it is important to stay alert and prepared.
-As usual, make a copy of all of your important documents, have someone at home know your full itinerary, and try to travel during daylight hours.
+As usual, make a copy of all of your important documents, have someone at home know your full itinerary, and try to only travel during daylight hours.